University Transgender Guidance

 For example, one employee may prefer a quick start in which all his/her co-workers and peers are informed about the transition at the end of the work week, and comes to work the following week presenting in the new/desired gender role.
 Another employee may prefer a more gradual transition, in which colleagues are notified of the transition plan, but the employee does not actually present in the new gender role for several weeks.
 However, in both cases, contact with the Chief Diversity Officer and a member of the Human Resources Department will assist a transitioning employee and the employee’s supervisor in order to manage the workplace transition process.

-University Gender Transition Guidelines (PDF) (available after July 1, 2018)
+University Gender Transition Guidelines (PDF) (new date – to be available on or after January 1, 2019)